ArcadiaPower/arc-quickstart/README.md

 cp .env-example .env
 ```

-Open it and fill in your Arcadia API Client ID, API Client Secret, and Webhook Secret.
+Open it and fill in your Arcadia API Client ID, API Client Secret.
+Leave `ARCADIA_WEBHOOK_SECRET` as is fow now - we'll come back to it.

 ## Hello, World
 Let's run the React web app and Node server so we can see the Utility Connect Component in action.